etredal/Chess_App/README.md

  Additional Notes
   -If the camera is not the correct aspect ratio for a phone, switch to the game view in Unity.
 Switch the aspect ratio to 9:16 (left corner by "Display 1").
   -If some chess pieces do not appear navigate to Assets > Assets > Sprites and right click and select Reimport.
 Keep doing this until they all appear (I hope they fix this annoying Unity bug soon).
+  -Unity version 2019.3.0f3
+  -Asset credit to Ajay Karat of Devil's Work.shop http://devilswork.shop/